n1ch0la5/colorframe/README.md

 ```
 colorframe process --video=video.mp4 --width=1280
 ```

 --width is optional and default is set to 1280

-a json vile named video_1280.json will be saved in the /files folder
+a json file named video_1280.json will be saved in the /files folder